-In some cases, students that-who have had a dispute at Weymouth High School or a school sponsored event may opt for a Peer Mediation.
-Any consenting pair of students can have access mediation by requesting one through:-a Class Dean, Counselor, or the Principal.
-Sometimes a A concerned teacher may also request students to have mediation for students, but both parties must consent to it before it occurs.
+In some cases, students who have had a dispute at Weymouth High School or a school sponsored event may opt for a Peer Mediation.
+Any consenting pair of students can access mediation through-a Class Dean, Counselor, or the Principal.
+A concerned teacher may also request mediation for students, but both parties must consent to it before it occurs.